dogweather/repo-health-check/README.md

 By using the raw signals listed above, we can calculate useful metrics.
 These metrics, then, will be the pieces that can form a judgement for the big questions.

 E.g.:
-* How are the maintainers keeping up with the queue of incoming PR's?
+* How well do the maintainers keep up with the queue of incoming PR's?

 ### Other sources